 - The work load at Disney is notoriously high.
 Disney contracts typically included total exclusivity and massive amounts of publicity appearances.
 They own you.
 This is truly a case of “be careful what you wish for”.
 Ask Demi Lovato or Miley Cyrus.

 Feature Film and TV: Casting for principal roles is usually done out of the major markets in Los Angeles and New York, and they are handled through the normal professional channels.
 We suggest:

 - Make sure you have a headshot and resume on Breakdown Services.
 Disney, like all major studios, lists at least some of their available roles on Breakdown Services.
 Agents get these notices every day.
 Make sure you are listed on the actor’s portal for that, www.actorsaccess.com, no matter where you are in the country.
+Even the Disney Television Discovers Showcase (more on that later) is listed on Breakdown Services.
 For more about Online Casting click here.

 - Taping.
 Occasionally, Disney will release their roles and include an option to tape an audition from home.
 This means you can audition for major Disney projects from home!
 See Taping Auditions here.

 - Get an agent or manager.
 Actors have very limited access to Breakdown Services.
 Most of the job notices are visible only to talent agents and managers.
 This is the MOST EFFECTIVE WAY BY FAR, to get a real Disney audition.
 Most Disney auditions are ONLY available through agents and managers.